phongduong/my-portfolio/data/posts/tips-for-creating-content-for-developers.md

 ## Your creativity

-The only way you know what content works best for you is to keep consuming, creating, and trying.
+The only way to know what content works best for you is to keep consuming, creating, and trying.
 Don't be afraid of failure.
 You will find out your way.

 ## The very last tip